 2) Pipeline training

 If we expand a bit further on the process, the steps are undoubtedly more extensive and follow this order: data collection, pre-processing of data, dataset construction, model training, refinement, evaluation, and finally deployment.
-The great part of MLOps is that it covers the entire ML lifecycle — and more.
+The great part of MLOps is that it covers the entire ML pipeline lifecycle — and more.
 MLOps spans from the entire design and development process of a pipeline to training the model, deployment, and monitoring in post-production.

 The crucial thing to keep in mind about the machine learning model development lifecycle is the fact that once begun, it becomes an open loop.
 Unlike code-based applications, machine learning models must be continuously monitored and maintained over time to see how they're performing and shifting with new data–ensuring that they're delivering real, ongoing business impact.
 When data becomes outdated, the model must be re-trained with relevant data to promote accuracy and so on.
 That makes the MLOps lifecycle an open-looped process as well.

-Why we need MLOps
+Why do we need MLOps

 Now that we've taken an in-depth look at what is MLOps, we can answer the question in the back of many people's minds, “Why do we need MLOps?”
 The better question would be to ask “Why not?”
 When MLOps best practices are integrated into the business model, a plethora of advantages become apparent and the implementation of data-centric AI becomes easier.
 As with anything in the business world, a cost-benefit analysis is necessary and it's up to you to decide what works best.
 Let's break down the pros and cons.

 - Increased scalability — A primary benefit of introducing MLOps to your business is the immense increase in scalability.
 Essentially, the goal of scalability is to achieve a greater magnitude of production without doing extra work that will inhibit growth.
-With MLOps solutions in place, the business will have the upper hand of not starting processes from scratch and replicating previous models for future implications, thus providing more avenues for the business to scale up.
+With MLOps solutions in place, the business will have the upper hand in not starting processes from scratch and replicating previous models for future implications, thus providing more avenues for the business to scale up.

 - Security and governance — Issues related to security and governance are by far one of the most common without the presence of MLOps.
 A primary purpose of MLOps is to monitor all environment changes that limit the possibilities of information loss and unidentified changes, along with ensuring the model reaches its target goals thanks to model risk management.

-- Maintain ML health — Much of MLOps follows through to the period after production where constant maintenance and monitoring is necessary to keep the ML model up-to-date, along with detecting any possible drifts.
+- Maintain ML health — Much of MLOps follows through to the period after production where constant maintenance and monitoring are necessary to keep the ML model up-to-date, along with detecting any possible drifts.
 Enabling MLOps considerably boosts ML health thanks to consistent monitoring and adjustment.

 - Quicker and efficient deployment — Did you know that on average it takes a month to deploy a single ML model without MLOps?
 Some may not even surpass this stage altogether.
 Streamlining this process is at the center of MLOps and aids businesses in pushing more models to production to increase ROI.

-- Initial cost of implementation — Opting for an MLOps framework will be costly to implement which is what repels many people who first learn about what MLOps is.
+- The initial cost of implementation — Opting for an MLOps framework will be costly to implement which is what repels many people who first learn about what MLOps is.
 Over a five-year period, you can expect to spend anywhere in the ballpark of $90,000 for it.
-Many will affirm that it’s nonetheless an investment that pays off over time, yet it is costly for companies who do not have sufficient resources for it.
+Many will affirm that it's nonetheless an investment that pays off over time, yet it is costly for companies who do not have sufficient resources for it.

 - Manpower limitations — Another one of the MLOps challenges businesses face is directly related to the individuals handling the operations.
 As mentioned above, ML operations are a collaborative effort that involves individuals from various backgrounds including DevOps specialists, data engineers, and data scientists.
 As production quantities expand, businesses will require more manpower to not only maintain current models but manage additional ones, increasing labor costs respectively.
 You will also need to oversee proper hand-offs in the case of shifts in staffing.